Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 - Day 4: Pelion Hut to Kia Ora Hut with side trip to Mt Ossa or Pelion East – 8.6km

-- Day 5: Kia Ora Hut to Windy Ridge (Bert Nicholls Hut) with side trips to D’Alton and Fergusson Falls and Hartnett Falls – 9.6km
+- Day 5: Kia Ora Hut to Windy Ridge (Bert Nicholls Hut) with side hikes to D’Alton and Fergusson Falls and Hartnett Falls – 9.6km

 - Day 6: Windy Ridge (Bert Nicholls Hut) to Narcissus Hut then ferry – 9km

 Have a bit more time for the self guided Cradle Mountain Lake St Clair adventure?
 You’ll be able to complete every part of Tasmania’s Overland Track walk.